 Maria is a Senior Lecturer at St Mary’s University, London who has also trained as an Independent Stalking Advocacy Caseworker (ISAC).
 She is keen to bridge the gap between academic theory and practice and is also working to improve the safety and awareness of the student body around stalking, domestic abuse and coercive control.

 Emma is Alice’s sister and a co-founder of the Trust.
-As an army officer, Emma has a particular interest in improving the response to cases of stalking within the military.

 Nick is Alice’s elder brother and a co-founder of the Trust.
 As a software developer and systems architect he has a particular interest in working with technology companies to protect and safeguard victims, along with technologies for tackling cyber-stalking directly.